 As interest in plant medicine continues to grow, so does the need for skilled, ethical facilitators who can hold these experiences with integrity, wisdom, and care.
 What many are calling the Psychedelic Renaissance has brought these traditions into wider public awareness, but the number of people seeking guidance now far exceeds the number of truly prepared guides.

-Knowing whether you are ready for Ayahuasca facilitator training and choosing the right place to begin can shape the course of your entire journey.
+Knowing whether you are ready for Ayahuasca facilitator training and choosing the right place to begin (our retreat FAQs are a good starting point) can shape the course of your entire journey.

 What the Psychedelic Renaissance Actually Means for Facilitators